Best Currency Brokers Compared & Reviewed

 The banking networks are different and there are additional anti-money laundering rules for different regions.

-Which Currency Broker Has The Best Customer Service?
+Which Currency Broker Has the Best Customer Service?

-• Unlike banks like NatWest or money transfer companies like TransferWise, which almost entirely operate online and have no point of contact to discuss transactions with, personal account executives are available to discuss all aspects of a transaction
+• Unlike banks like NatWest or money transfer companies like Wise, which almost entirely operate online and have no point of contact for discussing transactions, personal account executives are available to discuss all aspects of a transaction.

 • Account executives can also help explain the best time to buy and sell a currency, if a currency forward may be appropriate, and how to get the best exchange rate when sending large amounts of currency abroad.